wuwangyang24/ddpm-ood-FM/README.md

 ```bash
 python src/data/get_computer_vision_datasets.py --data_root=${data_root}
 ```
 N.B.
-If the error "The daily quota of the file img_align_celeba.zip is exceeded and it can't be downloaded" is thrown, you need to download these files manually from the GDrive and place them in `${data_root}/CelebA/raw/`, [see here](https://github.com/pytorch/vision/issues/1920#issuecomment-852237902).
-You can then run
+If the error shows up for CeleA, just ignore it because we will not use it anyway.

 ```bash
 python get_datasets.py --data_root=${data_root} --download_celeba=False